Friday, December 22, 2006

 Kos is absolutely flat wrong about a number of other things.

-One minor point of economics that's been lost on Kos is that the stock markets are not the economy.
+There is also no individual freedom if corporations arenÂt forced to provide the kind of accountability necessary to ensure we make proper purchasing or investment decisions.
+For example, public corporations are regulated to ensure that investors have accurate data upon which to base their trading decisions.
+If investors canÂt trust the information given by corporations, the stock markets couldnÂt function.
+If the stock markets couldnÂt function, our current market system would collapse.One minor point of economics that's been lost on Kos is that the stock markets are not the economy.
 Most libertarians don't have trouble with rules and laws which prevent fraud.
 Again, I might only find issues with the details of Kos' message.
 But he's taken the oft misunderstood notion that the stock markets are the economy and somehow vaguely suggests that more government involvement is good.
 What are the limits of that involvement?
 He doesn't really say.

 Now, none of this is to suggest a defense (even partial ) of the GOP.
 Certainly not the current GOP.
 Markos notes early in his article that "Libertarians, while not exactly perfect allies of the GOP, were likely to get more of what they sought by making common cause with conservatives than liberals."
 I would say that this statement is largely correct.
 The primary reason for this lack of connection with liberals is that Democrats have refused to even pay lip service to smaller government where at least a libertarian could get the occasional Republican to sing the tune.